Vincent9339/metaprivBIDS-Outer/docs/index.rst

 - Privacy Information Factor (PIF) [4]_
    - The Privacy Information Factor (PIF) measures the risk of re-identification by analyzing how a record's quasi-identifiers deviate from the overall distribution in the dataset.
 A higher PIF suggests that the record's combination of attributes is rare, making it more likely to be uniquely identifiable within the population.

+- K-Global
+   - K-Global attempts to capture individual variables K-anonymity contribution in the context of all other quasi-identifiers.
+This is done by evaluating the difference in unique row, given the removal of a given variable.
+To then account for the fact that e.g. continuous variables often result in more unique entries we normalise by the unique value counts of the column.
+Subsequently penalising variables with few unique values but a high impact on unique rows.

 ..
 [1] Sweeney, L. (2002). k-Anonymity: A Model for Protecting Privacy. *International Journal of Uncertainty, Fuzziness and Knowledge-Based Systems*, 10(05), 557-570.
 ..
 [2] Machanavajjhala, A., Kifer, D., Gehrke, J., & Venkitasubramaniam, M. (2007). ℓ-Diversity: Privacy Beyond k-Anonymity. *ACM Transactions on Knowledge Discovery from Data (TKDD)*, 1(1), 3-es.
 ..
 [3] Elliott, M. J., & Skinner, C. J. (2000).
 Identifying population uniques using limited information. *Proceedings of the Annual Meeting of the American Statistical Association*.